Bugrayenidunya/WeatherApp/README.md

 # Welcome the WeatherApp!

 This repo is a simple Weather App project.
-It includes Open Weather API.
+It includes Alamofire & Open Weather API.

 # Requirements
   - iOS 13+